Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 3. Improved Conversion Rates

-Engaging with prospects based on buying triggers ensures that your sales efforts align better with the buyer's journey.
-A timely and relevant sales approach naturally translates into higher conversion rates.
+When you reach out based on real buying signals, you're meeting buyers where they are in their journey.
+That timing drives higher conversion rates.
 This guide to pipeline acceleration also shares useful techniques for improving demo to closed won conversion rates.

 4. Strategic Advantage